baishalidutta/EPAR-Sentiment-Analysis/README.md

 Pharmaceutical companies need to submit scientific evidence and clinical trial data to support an application for a new drug or for an existing drug.
 The European Medicine Agency (EMA) is the central health authority in Europe and is responsible for the application process.

-Following an application by a pharmaceutical company and an extensive scientific evaluation, the EMA publishes a European Public Assessment Report (EPARs).
+Following an application by a pharmaceutical company and an extensive scientific evaluation, the EMA publishes European Public Assessment Report (EPAR).
 EPARs are freely available and importantly contain the scientific assessment of an application and reasons leading to refusal or approval.

 Pharmaceutical companies extract relevant clinical efficacies from their EPARs that evaluate the setup and parameters of clinical trials.
 Regulatory colleagues from the pharmaceutical companies specify the sentiment